sass/sass/doc-src/SASS_REFERENCE.md

 ### Passing Content Blocks to a Mixin {#mixin-content}

 It is possible to pass a block of styles to the mixin for placement within the styles included by the mixin.
 The styles will appear at the location of any `@content` directives found within the mixin.
-This makes is possible to define abstractions relating to the construction of selectors and directives.
+This makes it possible to define abstractions relating to the construction of selectors and directives.

 For example: